 Of course, if you want the quiet and privacy of Maenam, but not all the time, it’s easy to hire a car on Samui or catch a songthaew.

-For our full Maenam assessment, and to better compare it to the likes of Chaweng, Lamai, Bophut and Choeng Mon (amongst other Samui beaches), The Koh Samui Guide is waiting to help.
+For my full Maenam assessment, and to better compare it to the likes of Chaweng, Lamai, Bophut and Choeng Mon (amongst other Samui beaches), The Koh Samui Guide is waiting to help.